ctgjdw/nus-iss/README.md

-# NUS ISS Course Workshop
+# NUS ISS Containers for Deployment and Scaling Course

 The workshops for the course.